Friday, September 25, 2015

 Hey, we'd like to go for a walk with you!

 Eileen Regn at Isla Animals said they are always looking for used sheets, towels, and stacks of newspaper to help out with their bi-weekly spay and neuter clinics.
 Pet cages, carriers, dishes, collars and leashes are welcome.
-And there are plans for a larger clinic/shelter so additional household or office type items would be gladly accepted.
-You can contact Isla Animals via their FaceBook page if you have items to donate, or stop by their current location at the entrance to the Mundaca Hacienda Park.
-You can also donate your time and a bit of love by taking a homeless dog for a much needed walk.
+And there are plans for a larger clinic/shelter, so additional household or office-type items would be gladly accepted.
+You can contact Isla Animals via their Facebook page if you have items to donate, or stop by their current location at the entrance to the Mundaca Hacienda Park.
+You can also donate your time and a bit of love by taking a homeless dog for a much-needed walk.

 2014 Diabetes Clinic

-Karen Rosenberg, organizer for the annual Diabetes Clinic said they would happily accept any unopened current-date products for diabetics.
+Karen Rosenberg, organizer for the annual Diabetes Clinic, said they would happily accept any unopened current-date products for diabetics.

-She also asked that we remind everyone about the upcoming clinic September 21st starting at 9 am, at the Cruz Roja (Red Cross).
+She also asked that we remind everyone about the upcoming clinic on September 21st, starting at 9 am, at the Cruz Roja (Red Cross).
+Diabetes is now the number one cause of death in Mexico, so spread the word to other islanders.

-Karen says: “We have 200 glucose meters to distribute and many strips, and lancets.
-No insulin or pills but the doctor from the Cruz Roja is going to be part of the clinic along with 4 nurses and EMT's who are Islenos!”
+Karen says: “We have 200 glucose meters to distribute and many strips and lancets.
+No insulin or pills, but the doctor from the Cruz Roja is going to be part of the clinic along with 4 nurses and EMTs who are Islenos!”

-Well, my thought processes have wandered from tin cans and bottles, to stray dogs and old towels but you get the drift; just a reminder to put a little thought into what you toss out, and what you recycle.
+Well, my thought processes have wandered from tin cans and bottles to stray dogs and old towels, but you get the drift; just a reminder to put a little thought into what you toss out, and what you recycle.

-It’s a beautiful paradise we live in, let’s keep it pretty.
+It’s a beautiful paradise we live in; let’s keep it pretty.

 Friday, September 11, 2015